-Biological risk factors and the effects of environmental factors on particular genes account for up to 60 percent of a person’s risk of becoming addicted to drugs, according to NIDA.
+According to NIDA, biological risk factors and the effects of environmental factors on particular genes account for up to 60 percent of a person’s risk of becoming addicted to drugs.
 The biological risk factors for addiction include having a medical condition or mental illness, such as anxiety or depression, and having a close family member who is or has been addicted to drugs or alcohol.

 Getting Help for Your Teen’s Addiction